Gaza, Ukraine loom large as G20 foreign ministers meet

 “If Lula imagined he was going to propose peace resolutions on Israel or Ukraine, that just got swept off the table,” international relations specialist Igor Lucena told AFP.

-More than four months after the Gaza war started with Hamas fighters’ unprecedented October 7 attack on Israel, which has vowed to wipe out the Islamist group in retaliation, there is little sign of progress toward peace.
+More than four months after the Gaza war started with Hamas fighters’ unprecedented October 7 attack on Israel, which vows to wipe out the Islamist group in retaliation, there is little sign of progress toward peace.

-A new UN Security Council resolution on a ceasefire was vetoed Tuesday by the United States, which said the text would endanger ongoing negotiations, including on the release of Hamas-held hostages.
+A new UN Security Council resolution on a ceasefire was vetoed Tuesday by the United States.

-The outlook is similarly downbeat on Russia’s war in Ukraine, which also has G20 members divided.
+The outlook is similarly grim on Russia’s war in Ukraine, which also has G20 members divided.

-Despite a push from Western countries for the group to condemn President Vladimir Putin’s invasion, the G20’s last summit, held in New Delhi in September, ended with a watered-down statement that denounced the use of force but did not explicitly name Russia, which maintains friendly ties with fellow members like India and Brazil.
+Despite a push by Western countries to condemn President Vladimir Putin’s invasion, the G20’s last summit ended with a watered-down statement denouncing the use of force but not explicitly naming Russia, which maintains friendly ties with India and Brazil, among other members.

+Britain announced Wednesday it was imposing sanctions on six Russian officials over opposition leader Alexei Navalny’s death in prison last week, and Foreign Secretary David Cameron said he planned to use the Rio meeting to “call out Russia’s aggression” directly to Lavrov.

+“No one should doubt the oppressive nature of the Russian system,” Cameron said in a statement.

 Underlining the G20 stalemate, the G7 group of top economies — Ukrainian allies Britain, Canada, France, Germany, Italy, Japan and the United States — will hold its own virtual meeting on the war Saturday, the second anniversary of Russia’s invasion.